jenkinsci/opentelemetry-agent-metrics-plugin/README.md

 1. Log into your Jenkins web UI.
 2. On the left-hand side of the screen, click “Manage Jenkins”
 3. Click “Configure System”.
-4. Scroll down to the “Otel monitoring” header.
+4. Scroll down to the “ONMonit” header.
 5. Enter the URL of the Grafana dashboard which will display the agent metrics.
 6. Click “Save”.

-## Using the plugin in Jenkins job:

-1. Log into your Jenkins web UI.
-2. Click on the job you wish to edit.
-3. On the left-hand side of the screen, click “Configure”.
-4. Scroll down to the “Post-build Actions” header.
-5. Click “Add post-build action” and select “Monitor agent with Otel”.
-6. Click “Save”.

 ## Using the plugin in Jenkins Pipeline

 1. Go to Job > Pipeline Syntax > Snippet Generator
-2. Select "onmonit" sample step or "step: General Build Step" > "Monitor agent with Otel"
+2. Select "onMonit" sample step.
 3. Click "Generate Pipeline Script"

+## Using the plugin in declarative Jenkins Pipeline

+1. Go to Job > Pipeline Syntax > Declarative Directive Generator
+2. Select "options" sample directive.
+3. Add "onMonit".
+4. Click "Generate Declarative Directive"

+## Using the plugin in Jenkins job:

+Currently, it's only possible to use this plugin in Pipeline jobs and not in freestyle jobs.

 ## Configuration of Grafana

+The dashboard to which this plugin links should be able to display the metrics gathered from the agents.

 ## Hardware requirements